alexdino626/FaceSpace-Project/README.md

 #### 2.4 Create the HTML and CSS for the Profile page

 Below is what the profile page should look like.
 While it doesn't need to be pixel-perfect, it should be close enough as to _not_ look different from the images below.
 I've provided the mobile version as well.
+Look at [`public/css/profile-page.css`](public/css/profile-page.css) Add the right classes to the right elements.

 <img src="./__lecture/assets/profile_3.png" />